AndyShiue/Ende-readme/part1/functions.md

 Functions are the simplest concept that has the ability to encapsulate information in functional programming languages; function calls are terms.
 The declaration of a function is an _item_.
-Items are basically some construct that can appear at the top level of the source code.
+Items are basically some constructs that can appear at the top level of the source code.

 Every application needs to have an entry, traditionally called `main`.
 In Ende, `main` is a function of type `() -> IO[Unit]`.